axtend/axtend/README.md

 From cumulus:

-- _ParachainUpgrade_: A helper to perform runtime upgrades on parachains
+- _AllychainUpgrade_: A helper to perform runtime upgrades on allychains
-- _ParachainInfo_: A place to store parachain-relevant constants like parachain id
+- _AllychainInfo_: A place to store allychain-relevant constants like allychain id

 The following pallets are stored in `pallets/`.
 They are designed for Moonbeam's specific requirements:

 - _Ethereum Chain Id_: A place to store the chain id for each Moonbeam network
 - _Author Inherent_: Allows block authors to include their identity in a block via an inherent
-- _Parachain Staking_: Minimal staking pallet that selects collators by total amount at stake
+- _Allychain Staking_: Minimal staking pallet that selects collators by total amount at stake

 ## Contribute